kiali/kiali.io/content/en/docs/FAQ/authentication.md

 When using OpenID strategy for authentication and deploying Kiali behind a reverse proxy or a load balancer, Kiali needs to know the originating port of client requests.
 You may need to setup your proxy to inject a `X-Forwarded-Port` HTTP header when forwarding the request to Kiali.

-For example, when using an Istio Gateway and VirtualService to expose Kiali, you could use the link:https://istio.io/latest/docs/reference/config/networking/virtual-service/#Headers[headers property] of the route:
+For example, when using an Istio Gateway and VirtualService to expose Kiali, you could use the [headers property](https://istio.io/latest/docs/reference/config/networking/virtual-service/#Headers) of the route:

 ```yaml
 spec: